Mahindra & Mahindra Financial Services Limited Report on the Audit of the Standalone Financial Statements

 d) in our opinion, the aforesaid StandaLone FinanciaL Statements compLy with Ind AS specified under section 133 of the Act, read with Companies (Indian Accounting Standards) RuLes, 2015, as amended;

-f) with respect to the adequacy of the internaL financial controls with reference to Standalone financial statements of the Company as on 31st March 2025 and the operating effectiveness of such controls, refer to our separate Report in Annexure II wherein we have expressed an unmodified opinion; and
+f) with respect to the adequacy of the internaL financiaL controLs with reference to StandaLone FinanciaL Statements of the Company as on March 31, 2026 and the operating effectiveness of such controLs, refer to our separate Report in Annexure II

 g) with respect to the other matters to be incLuded in the Auditor's Report in accordance with RuLe 11 of the Companies (Audit and Auditors) RuLes, 2014 (as amended), in our opinion and to the best of our information and according to the expLanations given to us:

 iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended 31st March 2025.
-The Company, as detailed in Note 18 to the StandaLone FinanciaL Statements, has reguLarLy transferred
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2026.
+The Company, as detaiLed in Note 18 to the StandaLone FinanciaL Statements, has reguLarLy transferred the required amounts to the Investor Education and Protection Fund;

-iv. a.
-The management has represented that, to the best of its knowledge and beLief, as disclosed in Note 36 (vi) to the Standalone Financial Statements, no funds have been advanced or loaned or invested (either from borrowed funds or securities premium or any other sources or kind of funds) by the Company to or in any person or entity, including foreign entities ('the intermediaries'), with the understanding, whether recorded in writing or otherwise, that the intermediary shaLL, whether, directLy or indirectLy Lend or invest in other persons or entities identified in any manner whatsoever by or on behaLf of the Company ('the Ultimate Beneficiaries') or provide any guarantee, security or the Like on behaLf of the Ultimate Beneficiaries;
+that, to the best of its knowLedge and beLief, as discLosed in Note 37 (vi) to the StandaLone FinanciaL Statements, no funds have been advanced or Loaned or invested (either from borrowed funds or securities premium or any other sources or kind of funds) by the Company to or in any person or entity, incLuding foreign entities ('the intermediaries'), with the understanding, whether recorded in writing or otherwise, that the intermediary shaLL, whether, directLy or indirectLy Lend or invest in other persons or entities identified in any manner whatsoever by or on behaLf of the Company ('the Ultimate Beneficiaries') or provide any guarantee, security or the Like on behaLf of the ULtimate Beneficiaries;

-b.
-The management has represented that, to the best of its knowLedge and beLief, as discLosed in Note 36 (vi), to the StandaLone FinanciaL Statements no funds have been received by the Company from any person(s) or entity(ies), incLuding foreign entities ('the Funding Parties'), with the understanding, whether recorded in writing or otherwise, that the Company shaLL, whether directLy or indirectLy, Lend or invest in other persons or entities identified in any manner whatsoever by or on behaLf of the Funding Party ('Ultimate Beneficiaries') or provide any guarantee, security or the Like on behaLf of the Ultimate Beneficiaries; and
+Parties'), with the understanding, whether recorded in writing or otherwise, that the Company shaLL, whether directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ('Ultimate Beneficiaries') or provide any guarantee, security or the Like on behaLf of the Ultimate Beneficiaries; and

 c.
 Based on such audit procedures performed as considered reasonabLe and appropriate in the circumstances, nothing has come to our notice that has caused us to beLieve that the management representations under sub-cLauses (a) and (b) above contain any materiaL misstatement.

-vi.
-Based on our examination, which incLuded test checks, the Company has used various accounting software for maintaining its books of account which have a feature of recording audit traiL (edit Log) faciLity, which have operated throughout the year for aLL reLevant transactions recorded in the software, except in respect of customer masters in two accounting software wherein earLier vaLue is not retained, databases maintained in two accounting software where the audit traiL feature was not enabLed for part of the year and five accounting software where the audit trail feature at the database LeveL (DML Logs) was not enabLed throughout the year to Log any direct data changes.
+used various accounting software for maintaining its books of account which have a feature of recording audit traiL (edit Log) faciLity, which have operated throughout the year for aLL reLevant transactions recorded in the software, except for one accounting software wherein master LeveL Logs were enabLed from JuLy 02, 2025, eLeven accounting software (incLuding two software migrated during the year) wherein, the audit traiL Logs were not maintained at database LeveL throughout the year and two accounting software wherein, the Limited audit traiL Logs were enabLed from March 02, 2026 to Log direct data changes.
 Based on our procedures performed, we did not notice any instance of the audit traiL feature being tampered with.
 In respect of the aforesaid masters and databases, in the absence of audit traiL for the said period, the question of our commenting on whether the audit traiL was tampered with, does not arise.
-AdditionaLLy, the audit traiL has been preserved by the Company as per the statutory requirements for record retention.
+AdditionaLLy, the audit traiL has been preserved by the Company as per the statutory requirements for record retention apart from the exceptions mentioned above.

-For M M Nissim & Co LLP For M. P. Chitale & Co.
+For M. P. Chitale & Co.

 Ashutosh Pednekar